ACTIVE SHOOTING: 1 suspect in custody, 20 people hurt in Texas

+UPDATE: The Midland Police Department says that an active shooter was shot and killed at the Cinergy Movie Theater in Odessa.

+The department says that there is no active shooter at this time.

-MIDLAND/ODESSA, Tx.
-(KOSA) - UPDATE: The City of Midland tells CBS7 that authorities have taken a suspect into custody at the Cinergy of Midland.
+UPDATE: The City of Midland tells CBS7 that authorities have taken a suspect into custody at the Cinergy of Midland.
 No other details have been released.

 The City of Odessa will be holding a press conference starting at 5:30 p.m.
 CBS7 will share the press conference live.

-Note: UPDATE: Medical Center Hospital will be holding a press conference at 6:30 p.m.
-We will share the conference on CBS7, the CBS7 Facebook Page and the CBS7 Livestream.
-UPDATE: The Odessa Police Department says that five people have been killed in today's shooting.